Our Ryu Pa

 The Moo Duk Kwan today teaches the combined knowledge that Hwang Kee, Chang Shi Ja left to his son and successor, Hwang Hyun Chul Kwan Jang Nim.
 The system is largely influenced by his teacher in China and his findings in the Moo Yei Do Bo Tong Ji along with his unique contribution on the execution of basic techniques (unique use of hip).
 The “Tang Soo Do” forms are also taught, but less emphasis is placed on them today.

-Below is a diagram showing the Ryu Pa and lineage of all of the Moo Duk Kwan practitioners within Region 8 (geographic area of the Moo Duk Kwan comprising Montana, Idaho, Utah, Wyoming, Colorado, Arizona, and New Mexico).
+Below is a description of our school’s Rya Pa, which is also the lineage of all of the Moo Duk Kwan practitioners within the United States Region 8 (geographic area of the Moo Duk Kwan comprising Montana, Idaho, Utah, Wyoming, Colorado, Arizona, and New Mexico).
 Jeff Moonitz, Hu Kyun In is currently the head of our Region and all of the certified studio owners and instructors come under his leadership.
 Let us take a moment to understand some of the unique contributions of each of these Moo Do Pioneers that have helped mold our Ryu Pa into what it is today.

 Oh, Sae Jung

 Not much is known about Oh, Sae Jung.
-He trained in Seoul at the Y.M.C.A. and trained beside C.I.
+He trained in Seoul at the Y.M.C.A. and trained beside C.I Kim.
 He would be 87 if he were alive today.
 More research needs to be done to learn more.

 Taken from World Tang Soo Do website